 We are going to discuss software RAID for this tutorial.
 Both software RAID & Hardware RAID have various levels in which they are configured, based on the requirements like performance, data redundancy etc.

-RAID (Mirroring) requires at least 2 disks attached to system.
+RAID1 (Mirroring) requires at least 2 disks attached to system.
 It creates exact image of data on both disks, hence know as mirroring.
 Since same data is stored on both drives, data capacity is cut to half but you will have good read performance & data redundancy in case of a disk failure.

 Firstly we need to install ‘mdadm’ utility on our system, if not installed already